Contact Us for a Free Consultation (213) 542-0979

 Potential Punishments for a California Criminal Threats Conviction

-California Penal Code 422 criminal threats has become more and more prevalent in today's society and if you've got a case in Los Angeles that involves criminal threats, you've got a big problem.
+California Penal Code 422 criminal threats have become increasingly prevalent in today's society, and if you have a case in Los Angeles that involves criminal threats, you have a big problem.

-This is because the liberal prosecutors have really started prosecuting this crime quite a bit and people are potentially facing prison time and a stay-away order from whoever it is they're allegedly giving a criminal threat to.
+This is because the liberal prosecutors have started prosecuting this crime quite a bit.
+People are potentially facing prison time and a stay-away order from whoever it is they're allegedly giving a criminal threat to.

-PC 422 is a “wobbler” that can be charged as either a misdemeanor or felony crime.
+PC 422 is a “wobbler” that can be charged as either a misdemeanor or felony.
 If convicted as a misdemeanor, you are facing:

 • up to one year in the county jail, and